Dipakxettri/Dipakxettri/README.md

 👋 Hey there!
 I'm Deepak Ghimire, a student passionate about IT and science.
 I'm learning coding independently to forge a career in this dynamic field.
 Join me as I explore the exciting intersection of IT and science! 🚀🔬

+FunFact : I am learing IT/coding  skills from 1.5 years in mobile without laptop/pc 😁😀.

 - Currently Learnings : [FullStackWebDev](https://github.com/Dipakxettri/Learning-Journey-.git)
 - 📫 How to reach me: [FB](https://www.facebook.com/profile.php?id=100079970976913)